CERTIFIED PAYROLL AND PREVAILING WAGE — WHAT ELECTRICAL CONTRACTORS GET WRONG.

 Prevailing wage public work requires certified payroll submissions, correct worker classifications, and fringe benefit rates that most electrical contractors are not accounting for in their bids.
-Here is the system.
+A journeyman electrician at $42/hour base wage costs $56–$64/hour total on prevailing wage work when fringe benefits are included.
+Most contractors bid with a single overhead rate built from private work labor costs — and lose margin on every public project because of it.

 Prevailing wage work is not just private work with different paperwork.
 The labor cost structure is fundamentally different.
 Every worker on a prevailing wage project must be paid at least the prevailing wage rate for their classification — base wage plus fringe benefits — regardless of what you would normally pay them.
 If your electricians make $38/hour on private work and the prevailing wage is $42/hour, you pay $42.
 If the fringe benefit requirement is $18/hour, your total cost is $60/hour.
 Your private work overhead rate almost certainly does not reflect this.